CellProfiler/CellProfiler-Analyst/docs/source/14_image_gallery.rst

 - **Remove selected** (``Delete``) removes the selected tiles from the current bin.
 - **Fetch all objects from image** populates the objects of segmented image area below with all objects belonging to the selected image(s).

 Images loaded in the area for the objects of segmented image have the same right-click options except for **Fetch all objects from image**.
+Tiles in this area can be dragged and dropped into the Classifier.

 .. figure:: static/14_01.jpg
   :align: center